Exponential stability of data-driven nonlinear MPC based on input/output models: Conclusions

 \section{Conclusions}

 In this paper, we have provided sufficient conditions such that data-driven MPC without terminal conditions ensures exponential stability for nonlinear input-output systems.
-The key requirement is the presence of a proportional error bound, which can be achieved using kernel interpolation.
-An interesting open research direction is the inclusion of general noise in this framework using Gaussian process models~\cite{scampicchio2025gaussian}.
+The key requirement is \karl{the combination of cost detectability and a proportional error bound.
+The latter can be achieved using kernel interpolation.
+Future work could consider investigating other data-driven models for proportional error bounds.
+Moreover, an} interesting open research direction is the inclusion of general noise in this framework using Gaussian process models~\cite{scampicchio2025gaussian}.